Web-Design-Oswego-Art-Dept/module-3-review-challenge/README.md

 # Module 3 Review Challenge
 This challenge will reinforce the knowledge you gained from Module 3.

 In this challenge you'll need to edit these files to style the given images appropriately for the web.
-You will:
+This includes:
-- Constrain images to their container
+- Linking images properly
-- Use the picture element to "art direct" the images used across screen sizes
+- Constraining images to their container
-- Practice using float as a layout technique
+- Changing layout using a media query
-- Change layout using a media query
+- Controlling horizontal spacing issues

 ## Tasks
 - Start by looking at the images in the screenshots folder to familiarize yourself with where you are headed in this challenge.